gagolews/SugenoIntegralFitting/README.md

 Fitting Sugeno Integrals to Data
 ================================

-Marek Gagolewski, Simon James, and Gleb Beliakov, Supervised Learning to Aggregate Data with the Sugeno Integral, *IEEE Transactions on Fuzzy Systems, to appear*, 2019.
+Gagolewski M., James S., Beliakov G., Supervised learning to aggregate data with the Sugeno integral, *IEEE Transactions on Fuzzy Systems* 27(4), 2019, pp. 810-815. doi:10.1109/TFUZZ.2019.2895565

 A Cython implementation of the exact branch-refine-and-bound-type algorithm for fitting Sugeno integrals with respect to symmetric capacities